BSI signs deal with Japanese Standards Associations

 The initial area of focus will be in the area of the sharing economy, where BSI and JSA are currently working together.
 Additional specific projects for implementation will be agreed between the two organizations.

-Dr Scott Steedman, Director of Standards at BSI said, “The UK and Japan have a very strong bilateral economic relationship; over 1,000 Japanese firms have established business operations in the UK and over 450 UK firms have established operations in Japan.
+Dr Scott Steedman, Director-General of Standards at BSI said, “The UK and Japan have a very strong bilateral economic relationship; over 1,000 Japanese firms have established business operations in the UK and over 450 UK firms have established operations in Japan.
 The UK and Japan share highly developed economies, and this agreement will support innovation in strategically important areas, demonstrating global leadership and establishing future trade and investment opportunities.
 The UK and Japan also share similar challenges including ageing populations, an area where standard can play a role to deliver solutions that benefit all.”

 Mr. Toshio Ibi, President of JSA said, “Our societies are facing a number of challenges, including reliable use of information technologies with added values, securing safety and ageing societies.
 I believe that we can and should manage those challenges from global perspectives.
 Globally applicable standards can provide us with solutions to those challenges, and thus, JSA and BSI can contribute in this respect through cooperation and collaboration in standardization activities.
 I hope the relationship between JSA and BSI will be further prosperous for the future of our societies.”